kbs5280/flex-ercises/README.md

-NOTE: _This is a series of exercises I wrote or adapted for programming students._
+NOTE: _This is a series of exercises I wrote, or adapted, to teach programming students Ruby fundamentals._

 # Ruby Flex-ercises
 Flex your coding muscles